Vulcaine/protospark/README.md

 // do anything with the file.. for example load in memory: const inMemoryCodec = protospark.ProtosparkCodec.fromProtoFile(file, options);

-// Or save in file, compile it into javascript and use as usual. environment.write(ProtoFileOutDir, fileNameWithoutExtension);
+// Or compile it into javascript to use the message types: environment.write(ProtoFileOutDir, fileNameWithoutExtension);
 // Alternatively, to save only the proto file:
 // environment.file.write(ProtoFileOutDir, fileNameWithProtoExtension);